 How Can Florida Foundation Authority Permanently Repair My Foundation?

 If you notice cracked or bowing walls in your new home, we can help!
 Depending on the specific problem, we have several proven and warrantied solutions.

-- Helical Piers - Helical Piers are similar steel supports which are “screwed” into the ground instead of “pushed.”
+- Helical Piers - Helical piers are a similar steel supports which are “screwed” into the ground instead of “pushed.”
 We typically use these piers to support lightweight structures like porches, decks, and chimneys.
-Depending on the particular situation, we may be able to use Helical Piers to support a home.
+Depending on the particular situation, we may be able to use helical piers to support a home.